aditokmoo/auto-industry-web-app/README.md

 The client and backend should now be running locally.

 ## Screenshots
-Here are some images showcasing the main features of the project.
+Here are some images to showcase the project

 1. Login
 ![Login](public/images/Login.png)